Andrew Smith

 Publications

-Andrew writes and presents widely on the topic of sports law and a selection of his articles may be accessed from the LawInSport website.
+Andrew writes widely on the topic of sports law and a selection of his articles may be accessed from the LawInSport website.

-Andrew contributed to three chapters to the book ‘Football and the Law’ (Bloomsbury Professional), on the following topics:
+Andrew co-authored three chapters for the book ‘Football and the Law’ (Bloomsbury Professional) on the following topics:

 • Football Institutions